OmenMon/omenmon.github.io/gui.md

 * The lowest position corresponds to level 20 and the highest -- to level 55, that is 2,000 and 5,500 rpm respectively
   * These can be adjusted with [FanLevelMax](/config#fanlevelmax) and [FanLevelMin](/config#fanlevelmin)
 * If the lowest position is selected, it is interpreted as a 0
-  * However, the hardware constraint that **at least one fan must be running at any given time** is upheld
+  * However, the hardware constraint is that at least one fan must be running at any given time, so if you set both trackbars to their lowest setting, the **Off** setting will be used instead to keep fans disabled.
+Note that the implications of keeping both fans off for extended periods of time have not been extensively evaluated.
-  * If you want both fans off entirely, which is generally not a good idea, use the **Off** setting

 Remember to press the <span style="background-image: linear-gradient(45deg, #ff0802, #ac02ff); padding: 0.2em 0.2em 0.3em;"><span style="background-color: white; font-weight: bold; padding: 0em 0.2em 0.1em">`✓`</span></span> button to apply the settings afterwards.